 Lead generation is critical for mass tort practices.
 If your law firm handles mass torts, your staff knows the importance of recording, tracking, following-up, and chasing down leads that come through your website.

 Generating leads without making use of available data analytics, however, is no better than tossing a coin to see which leads you can convert into clients.
-Your law firm needs to utilize analytics to gain insight into who your website visitors are, what they want, what they typically search for online, and how your intake staff can successfully convert leads into signed cases.
+Your law firm needs to utilize analytics from a mass tort support to gain insight into who your website visitors are, what they want, what they typically search for online, and how your intake staff can successfully convert leads into signed cases.

 Website Analytics Services